ShlomiShatz/WBR-ready/README.md

 <img src="https://github.com/ShlomiShatz/WBR-ready/assets/86709272/39d69316-0c50-46c8-a0d4-0ac1a1540a75" width="300" height="300">

 6. Change both batteries and make sure it is in the right place, facing the same direction as the old ones.
-7. Put the part that holds them back to place and use the screws to make sure it fits tightly *Don't forget to orginize the cables in a way that will make connecting them to the batteries possible before the screws*.
+7. Put the part that holds them back to place and use the screws to make sure it fits tightly. *Don't forget to orginize the cables in a way that will make connecting them to the batteries possible before tightning the screws*.
 <img src="https://github.com/ShlomiShatz/WBR-ready/assets/86709272/413c17a3-adad-467e-801d-27d0a88c8d4c" width="300" height="300">

 8. Connect the cables to the batteries, making sure keeping the polarity intact (black wires go to black (negative), yellow wires go to red (positive)).